Jeroenbruinsma/ReactSortingCountries/README.md

 * Try to make a cool app! < never done>

 After lunch:
-* change all the country objects so it includes an id and patients
+* change all the country objects so it includes an id and patients<counter> <done>
-* store the new array with object in the countries UseState
+* store the new array with object in the countries UseState  <done>
-* Display the amount of corona patients in the Country component
+* Display the amount of corona patients in the Country component <done>
-* Make the button work
+* Make the button work  <done>
-* Pass a callback down from the parent to the child component
+* Pass a callback down from the parent to the child component <done>
     #Parent component: Countries
     #Child component: Country
-* Console.log everything!
+* Console.log everything! <I think i do this?>
-* Make the logic work for updating the amount of patients
+* Make the logic work for updating the amount of patients <done>
-* Celebrate victory!
+* Celebrate victory! <done>